altocodenl/cell/readme.md

 A bit blockish, but quite compact!
 There's a few things that are worth noting about the line representation above:

-- There is a single line per single value.
+- There is one line per single value.
 - The paths of multiple values go from left to right, for example: `users 1 name`, `users 1 age`.
 - The value is the rightmost element in each line.

-If you don't like the repetition of the above representation, you can use empty spaces to represent what you omit (**abridged line format**):
+If you don't like the repetition of the above representation, you can use empty spaces to represent what you omit.
+This is the **abridged line format** for fourdata (or alf).

 ```
 users 1 name Odd